aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

+# Project - Elist Sales Analysis
+Founded in 2018, Elist is an e-commerce company that sells popular electronics products and has since expanded to a global customer base.
+The company maintains a core dataset consisting of orders, order statuses, customers, products, and geographic information.

 In this data analysis project, I examined key metrics within sales data to draw out insights on the overall performance of Elist and provide data-driven recommendations.

 The main metrics I focused on were sales revenue, average order value (AOV), and order counts.
 I worked with these metrics to analyze and break down overall sales trends, product performance, effectiveness of their loyalty program, as well as other relevant areas of the business. <br><br>

+# Technical Analysis
+The analysis portion of this project was done within Excel.
+To summarize insights and segment the data into different categories, I chose to use pivot tables alongside conditional formatting.

 **Overall Sales Trends**
 Total Sales                |  AOV and Orders           | Sales by Month